 8. Talk to other couples and vendors who have used the space.
 Get the inside scoop on your venue: Is there anyone who is difficult to work with?
 Any spatial shortcomings you should know about?
 Any rave reviews?
 How's the food?
 Talk to everyone you can about your venue and get a really good sense of what it would be like to marry there.
 Hint: If your venue doesn't have great pictures on their website (which is often the case) search for the venue on Lover.ly or on local photographers' blogs to see better images from weddings that were held there.

-Special considerations for religious ceremonies: If you plan to have a religious ceremony, find out whether or not you're required to have it in a house of worship.
+9. Check on requirements for religious ceremonies.
+If you plan to have a religious ceremony, find out whether or not you're required to have it in a house of worship.
 If you are, book the ceremony before booking your reception venue.
 If your religious leader is able to come to your chosen venue, find out if they're available around the time of year you want to marry.
 Having an interfaith wedding?
 Be sure you speak to all religious leaders and families involved; your ceremony will take some time to figure out and you'll want to find out if either religion has particular venue requirements.